apollo-business-automation/cp4ba-manual-deployment/README.md

 ## Install preparation

-In you OCP cluster create Project install.
+In you OCP cluster create Project install using OpenShift console.

-Create PVC where all files used for installation would be kept if you would need to reinstantiate the install Pod.
+Create PVC where all files used for installation would be kept if you would need to re-instantiate the install Pod.
 ```yaml
 kind: PersistentVolumeClaim
 apiVersion: v1